OpenEarable/open-earable-2/README.md

 | 🟣 Purple – Blinking Slow           | **SD card recording**                                                       |

 ## SD Card
-Because ZephyrOS does not allow remounting of SD cards, it is ** very important that the device is turned of before inserting or removing the SD card **.
+Because ZephyrOS does not allow remounting of SD cards, it is **very important that the device is turned of before inserting or removing the SD card**.
-As long as a recording to the SD card is active, the LED light will blink purple
+As long as a recording to the SD card is active, the LED light will blink purple.

 ## File Parsing